juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 }
 ```

-Note that `as?` casts which are guaranteed to fail and can be deduced as so at compile-time are prohibited:
+Note that `as?` casts which are guaranteed to fail and can be deduced as such at compile-time are prohibited:

 ```swift
 let a : Any<FooProtocol where .AssocB == Int>